tripflex/whmcs-affcoupons/README.md

 ## WHMCS 5.2+ Affiliate Coupons 2.0
 Author: Myles McNamara (get@smyl.es)

+## WARNING
+I do not recommend using this version anymore, there were a few issues I found with security and is the reason the entire plugin was rewritten, please use the master branch or a newer version.
+If you must, use this version at your OWN risk, but don't say I didn't warn you.

 Based off of Affiliate Coupons 1.2 by Frank Laszlo (frank@asmallorange.com)

 ### Screenshots